Co-promotion and Co-marketing Deals in Pharmaceuticals and Biotechnology 2016-2026

 2.1.
 Introduction

-Chapter 3 – Overview of co-promotion deal structure
+Chapter 3 – Overview of co-promotion and co-marketing deal structure

 3.1.
 Introduction

-Chapter 4 – Overview of co-marketing deal structure
+Chapter 4 – Leading co-promotion and co-marketing deals

 4.1.
 Introduction

-Chapter 5 – Leading co-promotion and co-marketing deals
+Chapter 5 – Top 25 most active co-promotion and co-marketing dealmakers

 5.1.
 Introduction